America's Most Wanted (professional wrestling): NWA World Tag Team Champions (2002–2005)

 They began feuding with Naturals while they also feuded with Triple X. On September 1, Naturals defeated Triple X and AMW in a triple threat tag team match to retain the tag titles.
 The next week, Storm wasn't cleared to wrestle while Christopher Daniels was injured, so AMW's Harris teamed up with Triple X's Elix Skipper to win the NWA World Tag Team Championship from Naturals.
 On September 24 edition of Impact!, Storm teamed up with Daniels to win the NWA World Tag Team Championship.
 They ended up losing the titles to Team Canada (Bobby Roode and Eric Young) on October 15 edition of Impact!.
 AMW entered a feud with Triple X. They defeated them in an Elimination Last Man Standing match at Victory Road 2004.
 After that, they agreed to a Six Sides of Steel match at Turning Point 2004 where the losing team would separate.
-AMW won the grueling match, ending Triple X and winning the feud once and for all.
+AMW won the match, ending Triple X and winning the following feud.

 At Final Resolution 2005, they defeated Team Canada to win their fifth NWA World Tag Team Championship.
 They lost the titles to The Naturals on April 29, 2005 edition of Impact!.
 At Hard Justice 2005, they lost to the Naturals in a rematch for the titles.
 At Unbreakable, AMW took part in a fatal four-way tag team elimination match challenging The Naturals for the tag team titles, which also involved Team Canada and the team of Johnny Candido and Alex Shelley.

-On September 15, 2005, AMW turned heel by siding with Jeff Jarrett and Team Canada, helping Jarrett win back the NWA World Heavyweight Championship from Raven in Canada.
+On September 15, 2005, AMW turned heel by siding with Jeff Jarrett and Team Canada, helping Jarrett win the NWA World Heavyweight Championship from Raven in Canada.
 The team then served as enforcers and backup for Jeff Jarrett and Gail Kim.
-At Bound for Glory, they successfully retained their titles against The Naturals.
-They had also sparked up a rivalry with Team 3D (Brother Ray and Brother Devon), assaulting them and leaving them bloody in the ring when they debuted and staging a mock funeral for their careers afterwards.
+At Bound for Glory, they managed to retain their titles against The Naturals.
+They also began a rivalry with Team 3D (Brother Ray and Brother Devon), beating them and leaving them defeated in the ring when they debuted and staging a mock funeral for their careers afterwards.
 At Genesis 2005, Jarrett and AMW lost to Team 3D and Rhino.
 At Turning Point 2005, they lost to Team 3D in a Tables match.
-After Team 3D defeated AMW in non-title matches, they got a title shot at Final Resolution 2006, which AMW won and retained the titles.
+After Team 3D defeated AMW in non-title matches, they got a title shot at Final Resolution 2006, which AMW won and retained their titles.